ccs2014/submission243/README.md

 A short paper describing PUMP can be found _[here](http://ccs2014.github.io/vulnerabilities/PUMP_workshop_anon.pdf)_ .

+## Symbolic Rules

+A full list of symbolic rules for all policies described in the CCS paper can be found _[here](http://ccs2014.github.io/vulnerabilities/symbolic_rules.pdf)_ .

 ## Mitigation Demonstration

 Accompanying C source and assembly (disassembled version of the binary in 64-bit ALPHA ISA) code of the mitigation demonstration examples is also included.
 The structure is as follows: